 In August 2015, the Los Angeles County Metropolitan Transportation Authority (LA Metro) embarked on an ambitious experiment.
 Could a new department with an extraordinary name bring about dramatic changes in transportation policy and innovation to a large government agency in a short period of time?

-LA Metro’s chief innovation officer Joshua Schank will describe the creation of the Office of Extraordinary Innovation (OEI), designed to manage public-private partnerships (P3) and strategic planning for the agency.
+LA Metro’s chief innovation officer Joshua Schank described the creation of the Office of Extraordinary Innovation (OEI), designed to manage public-private partnerships (P3) and strategic planning for the agency.
 For P3s, this included overseeing a new unsolicited proposal process designed to encourage private-sector ideas for delivering Metro projects and services.
 OEI was also charged with developing the Metro Strategic Plan, which would clearly define the mission, vision, and goals for the agency and create a culture of innovation.

 About the Speaker

 Joshua L. Schank is the first ever chief innovation officer at the Los Angeles County Metropolitan Transportation Authority (LA Metro), where he leads the Office of Extraordinary Innovation.
 Prior to joining LA Metro, Schank was president and CEO of the Eno Center for Transportation, a national nonprofit think-tank with the mission of improving transportation policy and leadership.